Hickory Grove Golf Course to continue operating in Fennimore

 “But if somebody buys it and works part of it themselves, they’ll be just fine,” Kohlenberg said.

-Southwest Wisconsin Technical College utilizes the course for its golf program and previously considered purchasing the property to use as a teaching lab.
+Southwest Wisconsin Technical College in Fennimore utilizes the course for its golf program and previously considered purchasing the property to use as a teaching lab.

-College President Jason Wood said the school conducted a feasibility study, which indicated a discrepancy between considerable operating and upkeep costs and lower than expected revenues was too large for the institution to absorb the cost.
+College President Jason Wood said the school conducted a feasibility study, which indicated a discrepancy between the considerable operating and upkeep costs and the lower-than-expected revenues was too large for the institution to absorb the cost.

-He said the institution decided against making an offer to purchase Hickory Grove in March, but hopes to continue utilizing the golf course as ownership changes.
+He said the college decided against making an offer to purchase Hickory Grove in March but hopes to continue using it going forward.

 The Norsbys’ purchase is not their first venture into the business world in Wisconsin.

-Greg owns Norsby's Custom Construction and he and Heather operated a restaurant at the Central House in Boscobel.
-Meanwhile, Heather teaches at the University of Wisconsin-Madison.
+Greg owns Norsby’s Custom Construction, and he and Heather operated a restaurant at the Central House in Boscobel.
+Meanwhile, Heather Norsby teaches at the University of Wisconsin-Madison.

 Hickory Grove will remain open during daylight hours until winter weather drives players off the course.

-Greg said he is still determining the bar and restaurant's hours of operation and number of staff he intends to hire to work in the club house.
+Greg Norsby said he is still determining the bar and restaurant’s hours of operation and the number of staff he intends to hire to work in the clubhouse.

 Those interested in applying can submit a message on the golf course’s Facebook page at www.bit.ly/2OLOzgD.